-Head of Airwo and Maintenar (-/(-/ +) 16 (3)(c) conducting procedures for weight control of the aircraft; Assistant Head of Airworthiness and Maintenance A person, other than the manager of the function, who approves procedures for weight control of the aircraft on behalf of the ASAO.
-Head of Airwo and Maintenai (-/(-/ Assistant Head of Airworthiness and Maintenance A person, other than the manager of the function, who develops and approves requirements for the keeping of airworthiness records in relation to the aircraft on behalf of the ASAO.
-Head of Airwo and Maintenar (-) 16 (5)(a) an authorisation to an individual to carry out maintenance on the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).
-Head of Airwo and Maintenai 16 (5)(b) an authorisation to an individual to carry out maintenance on an aeronautical product for the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).
-Head of Airwo and Maintenai 16 (5)(c) an authorisation to an individual to conduct procedures for weight control of the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).
-17 Part 149 Airworthiness organisations
+Head of Airworthiness and Maintenance 16 (2)(c) approving procedures for weight control of the aircraft; 16 (3)(c) conducting procedures for weight control of the aircraft; Assistant Head of Airworthiness and Maintenance A person, other than the manager of the function, who approves procedures for weight control of the aircraft on behalf of the ASAO.
+Head of Airworthiness and Maintenance 16 (2)(e) developing requirements for the keeping of airworthiness records in relation to the aircraft.
+Assistant Head of Airworthiness and Maintenance A person, other than the manager of the function, who develops and approves requirements for the keeping of airworthiness records in relation to the aircraft on behalf of the ASAO.
+Head of Airworthiness and Maintenance 16 (5) Issuing Authorisations to conduct an Airworthiness Activity: 16 (5)(a) an authorisation to an individual to carry out maintenance on the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).
+Head of Airworthiness and Maintenance 16 (5)(b) an authorisation to an individual to carry out maintenance on an aeronautical product for the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).
+Head of Airworthiness and Maintenance 16 (5)(c) an authorisation to an individual to conduct procedures for weight control of the aircraft; Assistant Head of Airworthiness and Maintenance A person who is authorised/delegated by the manager of the function (or the ASAO) to issue authorisations in relation to an airworthiness activity, other than when the manager is on leave or absent (i.e. occupying the manager's position).